-This the agency provides loans to Banks and similar financing institutions for setting up development, installing new technology and expansion of existing enterprises.
+This agency provides loans to Banks and similar financing institutions for setting up development, installing new technology, and expansion of existing enterprises.

 It has categorized MUDRA Yojana into three categories:- 1.
 Shishu, 2.
 Kishor and 3 Tarun category.

-- SHISHU category:- Shishu the first category of Mudra loan scheme is for the new small start-up entrepreneurs.
+- SHISHU category:- Shishu the first category of the Mudra loan scheme, and is for the new small start-up entrepreneurs.
 They have framed this category for those entrepreneurs who required only 50,000/- loan can apply in this scheme.
 An entrepreneur should have to well express his new business ideas to the financial lending institutions to get the required loan sanction and disbursal.

 - KISHOR Category:- KISHOR the second category of Mudra loan scheme and has been framed for those entrepreneurs who have already existed, viable and successful running enterprises.
 This category covers a loan amount above Rs.0.50 lakhs to Rs 5.00 lakhs.
 To take a loan in this category, the applicant will present the relevant documents with proof of successfully running the enterprise to the financing institutions.

 • TARUN Category:- It is the third category of the Mudra loan scheme.
 An entrepreneur with existing & successful running enterprises can apply for loan sanction up to max.
 Rs.10.00 lakhs.
 To expand capacity, productivity and quality products by setting up new technology for increased capacity, product quality, pollution control, and packaging systems.